Implementing High Availability for an Add-on

 - Create nodes in different AZs.

-To create nodes in different AZs, you can simply repeat these steps.
-Alternatively, you can create multiple node pools, associate them with different AZ specifications, and increase the number of nodes in each pool to achieve the same result.
+Simply repeat these steps or create multiple node pools, associate them with different available AZs, and increase the number of nodes in each pool.

 - In the navigation pane, choose Nodes, click the Nodes tab, and click Create Node in the upper right corner.